Start-up Meet & Talk

 Registration under the following link.

-On February 3, the TUM community will get a chance to get up close and personal with Demodesk and its co-founder & CEO, TUM alumna Veronika Riederle, and ask questions about the company's founding and journey.
+On February 3, the TUM community will have the opportunity to get to know the company Demodesk and its co-founder & managing director, TUM Alumna Veronika Riederle, up close and ask questions about the foundation and the company's path.

-Demodesk, founded in 2018 by TUM Alumni Veronika Riederle and Alex Popp, is a meeting platform for digital sales.
-Through live coaching of sales reps during customer meetings, automation of administrative tasks and extensive analysis of call data, Demodesk helps sales teams sell more and more efficiently.
-The platform is based on a proprietary screen-sharing technology that uses collaborative virtual screens instead of recording the local computer screen.
-The startup has offices in Munich, Lisbon and San Francisco and employs more than 50 people.
+Demodesk, which was founded in 2018 by TUM Alumni Veronika Riederle and Alex Popp, is a meeting platform for digital sales.
+Through live coaching of sales staff during customer meetings, the automation of administrative tasks and the comprehensive analysis of meeting data, Demodesk helps sales teams to sell more and more efficiently.
+The platform is based on a specially developed screen-sharing technology that uses collaborative virtual screens instead of recording the local computer screen.
+The start-up has offices in Munich, Lisbon and San Francisco and employs over 50 people.

-Veronika Riederle studied business administration and mechanical engineering at TUM, CDTM and Columbia University of New York.
-After working at several startups during her studies, she joined a leading management consultancy.
-In 2018, she left consulting to found Demodesk with Alexander Popp, the world's first intelligent video conferencing solution for sales teams.
-With Demodesk, she won the top prize of the 2018 German Startup Competition and was accepted to the world's most prestigious startup accelerator Y Combinator in 2019.
+Veronika Riederle studied Business Administration and Mechanical Engineering at TUM, CDTM and Columbia University of New York.
+After working at several start-ups during her studies, she joined a leading management consultancy.
+In 2018, she left the consultancy to co-found Demodesk, the world's first intelligent video conferencing solution for sales teams, with Alexander Popp.
+With Demodesk, she won the main prize of the German start-up competition 2018 and was accepted to the world's most renowned start-up accelerator Y Combinator in 2019.
 She raised a total of >€10 million in venture capital for Demodesk.
-In addition, Veronika is involved as a mentor at TU Munich and CDTM and is a member of the extended board of Bundesverband Deutsche Startups to encourage more young talents to start up.
+Veronika is also a mentor at the Technical University of Munich and the CDTM and a member of the extended board of the German Startups Association to encourage more young talents to found companies.
 With Demodesk, Veronika stands for a software solution and a corporate culture that prioritizes diversity, equal opportunities and sustainability.

 At a glance